WARP-LAB/nextcloud-settings-for-programmers/README.md

 * Press OK
 * Unpause synchronisation (or yet better, restart *Nextcloud* client once more)

-### What to include
+## What to include

 By allowing syncing of hidden files, we will sync

 * Git - `.git` directories and all `.git*` conf files
 * Web development stuff such as `.atomignore`, `.babelrc`, `.env`, `.eslintignore*`, `.eslintrc*`, `.rsyncexclude`, `.stylelintrc*` a.o.

-### What to leave out?
+## What to leave out

 By allowing syncing of hidden files there are lots of hidden files that should be excluded anyways.
 Apart from those we should make patterns to leave out also non-hidden files such as

 * IDEs caches: Development on *Visual Code*, *Atom*, *Sublime*
 * IDEs caches: C/C++/ObjC++ desktop and handheld development on *Xcode*, *Code::Blocks*, *Visual Studio*